to Copy and Paste

 On the upside, there are a few genuinely useful things you can do with a zero-width space:

-You can stop social media sites from automatically turning a URL into a link.
+You can stop social media sites from automatically turning a URL into a link, without breaking up the text of the link.

 Empty form inputs